 How to Prevent & Treat Oily Skin

-To help lock in moisture, we recommend using our Hydrate beauty refiner.
+To help lock in moisture, we recommend using our a hydration serum.

-By incorporating phospholipids, Hydrate can help keep your skin feeling supple long after it has been applied.
-And with continual use, your skin’s water content can even improve by up to 136%, according to some studies.
+By incorporating phospholipids, these serums can help keep your skin feeling supple long after it has been applied.

 Combination Skin Type